 - I large pot bring the water to a boil, add some sea salt and cook the gnocchi for about 7-10 minutes or until they cooked inside.

-- In a medium pan melt the butter on low heat for about 10 minutes, until it will become brown with nutty flavor.
+- In a medium pan, melt the butter on low heat for about 10 minutes, until it will become brown with a nutty flavor.

-- Remove the gnocchi from the water and fry in a prepared brown butter on medium high heat, stir in honey and fry them from one side until slightly browned.
-Remove the from the pan and add in the sage leaves.
+- Remove the gnocchi from the water and fry in a prepared brown butter on medium-high heat, stir in honey and fry them from one side until slightly browned.
+Remove them from the pan and add in the sage leaves.
 Fry them for another 1 minute or until crispy.